Flavore669/Roadmap.sh-Backend-Projects/Github-User-Activity/README.md

 ## Installation

-1. Ensure you have Node.js installed (version 16 or higher recommended)
+1. Ensure you have Node.js installed
 2. Clone this repository or download the script
 3. Navigate to the project directory